Owens Corning Preferred Contractor

 Local storm familiarity

-North Metro roofs face repeated hail/wind cycles—our process reflects that reality.
+North Metro roofs face repeated hail and wind cycles—our process reflects that reality.

 Should I file an insurance claim after a storm?